nightscout/nightscout.github.io/docs/nightscout/docker.md

 *Note: now you've also seen where your Nightscout variables are defined.*

-- You need to update your Nightscout site URL (your DDNS name)
+- You need to update your Nightscout site URL (your DDNS name looking like `name.domain.tld`)

 ```
 - 'traefik.http.routers.nightscout.rule=Host(`YOUR_PUBLIC_HOST_URL`)'